 Sirius (red).
 The “Sirius” was a supply ship for the First Fleet.

-When the school had a smaller population only two of these original house teachers were in use, Beagle and Alligator.
+When the school had a smaller population only two of these original Houses were in use, Beagle and Alligator.

 Points are allocated to a student’s house for: